 Asset Quality Score

-In this test, Bankrate tries to determine the impact of problem assets, such as past-due mortgages, on the bank's capitalization and allocated loan loss reserves.
+Bankrate uses this test to estimate the impact of problem assets, such as unpaid mortgages, on the bank's capitalization and allocated loan loss reserves.

-A bank with lots of these types of assets may eventually have to use capital to absorb losses, cutting down on its cushion of equity.
-It also means that there are likely to be many assets that are in non-accrual status and thus aren't earning interest for the bank, resulting in depressed earnings and potentially more risk of a future failure.
+A bank with large numbers of these types of assets may eventually be forced to use capital to absorb losses, decreasing its cushion of equity.
+It also means that there are likely to be many assets that are in non-accrual status and thus aren't earning interest for the bank, resulting in diminished earnings and potentially more risk of a failure in the future.

-American Riviera Bank scored 40 out of a possible 40 points on Bankrate's asset quality test, beating out the national average of 37.62.
+On Bankrate's test of asset quality, American Riviera Bank scored 40 out of a possible 40 points, exceeding the national average of 37.49 points.

 A helpful indicator of asset quality is the percentage of problem assets a bank holds compared to its total assets.
 As of December 31, 2017, 0.14 percent of American Riviera Bank's loans were noncurrent -- in other words, they were more than 90 days past due or were in non-accrual status.
 That's below the national average of 1.01 percent.